Version 1.3 - Last Updated: 05 Nov 2025

 Q3: When will the Courses Management Service definition be available and when will SLC need course information?

-A: The Courses Management Service definition is scheduled to be released in August 2025 and the course management system will go live in June 2026.
-Providers will begin uploading part-time and full-time courses in advance of the launch of the application system.
+A: The Courses Management Service definition has been published in the LLE Resources section of this website.
+The course management system will go live in June 2026.
+Providers will begin uploading courses in advance of the launch of the application system.

 Q4: When will Courses Management Service (CMS) technical guidance be available?